nerves-project/erlinit/README.md

 either reboot, hang, or poweroff depending on whether `--hang-on-exit` or `--poweroff-on-exit` were passed.

+If you're using `heart`/`nerves_heart` or some other kind of application watchdog make sure to disable those as well.
+They might also be triggering reboots if the application is not up and running.

 ## Read-only root file systems

 By default `erlinit` keeps the root filesystem mounted read-only.
 This is useful